-Cause of Condition: Policies and procedures have not been designed and implemented to ensure patients are refunded in a timely manner for overpayments, and that all patients are billed in accordance with the Authority's policies.
-Additionally, policies and procedures have been designed but not implemented by the Board to ensure they monitor the billing process to ensure delinquent patient accounts are reviewed and approved by the Board to be written-off as uncollectable.
+Cause of Condition: Policies and procedures have been designed but not implemented by the Board to ensure they monitor the billing process to ensure delinquent patient accounts are reviewed and approved by the Board to be written-off as uncollectable.

-Effect of Condition: These conditions could result in the Authority under/over billing for ambulance services, misstated financial reports, unrecorded transactions and/or loss of revenue.
+Effect of Condition: This condition could result in the Authority under/over billing for ambulance services, misstated financial reports, unrecorded transactions and/or loss of revenue.

-Recommendation: OSAI recommends the Authority design and implement policies and procedures to ensure patients are refunded in a timely manner for overpayments, and that all patients are billed in accordance with the Authority's policies.
-Further, OSAI recommends the Authority implement their policies and procedures to monitor the billing process to ensure delinquent patient accounts are reviewed and approved by the Board to be written-off as uncollectable.
+Recommendation: OSAI recommends the Authority implement their policies and procedures to monitor the billing process to ensure delinquent patient accounts are reviewed and approved by the Board to be written-off as uncollectable.